Sign up to our mailing list to discover the future of beauty and wellness.

 Stress reduction via a xeno-hormetic or a VTA-agonist can help to improve sleep, as can regular supplementation with a validated Ashwagandha - such as the KSM-66® strain of Ashwagandha in LYMA - or a a validated saffron extract like affron®.

-PC: KSM-66® Ashwagandha and affron® are both unrivalled as far as sleep-supporting ingredients go.
+KSM-66® Ashwagandha and affron® are both top quality as far as sleep-supporting ingredients go.

 KSM-66® is a validated extract of Ashwagandha that not only alleviates stress and brings calm, but actively encourages a reduction in sleep onset latency and a substantial improvement in one’s quality of sleep.